azjgard/pr/README.md

 ## TODOS

 - [ ] Help menu
-- [ ] Support selecting list of reviewers
 - [ ] Support selecting list of recent screenshots (+gifs?) in screenshot directory to include in PR body
   > - Upload as attachments to [Linear ticket](https://developers.linear.app/docs/graphql/attachments), [Jira ticket](https://confluence.atlassian.com/jirakb/how-to-add-an-attachment-to-a-jira-issue-using-rest-api-699957734.html) or some other custom specified source, and then use the links generated from there to include in PR markup.
 - [ ] Support for parsing project management ticket identifier patterns from commit messages to associate multiple tickets with a single PR.